Kendo UI Docs

-Sending metadata to the save handler
+To send metadata over to the save handler:

 <input type="text" id="fileDescription" />